Roodootoo/Roodootoo/README.md

 - ⚡ 17 years in IT, 16 years as a 1C developer (SAP equivalent in CIS countries), 4 years as Team Lead 1С

-SUMMARY

-17 years in IT, 16 years as a 1C developer (SAP equivalent in CIS countries), 4 years as Team Lead, 9 month as Python developer, also experienced as an IT support engineer

 STRENGTHS

 - Systems thinking